instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/050_miscellaneous/030_api-versions.md

 We're evolving the BlackLab web service API over time, using versioning.

-There's currently three major versions:
+There's currently two versions:
-- `3.0`: legacy API version, used by BlackLab up to 3.x
-- `4.0`: newer, mostly compatible API version, used by BlackLab 4.x.
-Adds some keys and endpoints and makes slight changes, mostly to improve consistency and reduce redundancy.
-The additions are still experimental, just like v5 of the API.
+- `4.0`: API used by BlackLab 4.x.
-- `5.0`: STILL EXPERIMENTAL. stricter, cleaner version of the `4.0` API, removing parameters and response keys from `3.0`.
-Because this is still experimental, we may make breaking changes.
-Useful for testing.
+- `5.0`: Stricter, cleaner API, removing superfluous parameters and response keys.
+Should be considered experimental until BlackLab 5.0 is released.

 To know which API version your BLS defaults to, check the server info page (`/`).
 Look for the key `blacklabResponse.apiVersion`.
 If this doesn't exist, BLS is using API v3 or lower.
 If it exists and has the value `4.0` or `5.0`, BLS is using that API version.

 On any BLS request, include the `api` parameter to specify which API version to use.
-So if you want to keep using the older API for now, add `api=3`.
+So if you want to keep using the older API for now, add `api=4`.
 If you don't specify an API version, the default version will be used.
 If you specify an unsupported API version, e.g. `api=2`, you will get an error.

 To set the default API version, configure `parameters.api` in your `blacklab-server.yaml`.

 Valid values for API version include:
 - Exact version, e.g. `4.0`
 - Major version, e.g. `4` (most recent "regular" release in the 4.x series, i.e. without a `-..` suffix)
-- `cur` or `current`, the current stable version (currently `4.0`)
+- `cur` or `current`, the current stable version (corresponding to the BlackLab version, or `5.0` for development)
 - `exp` or `experimental`, always points to the highest version available (currently `5.0`)

 New versions may be added in the future, and support for older versions will eventually be dropped (see the [API support roadmap](#api-support-roadmap) below).